 SO, these are the classic root canal symptoms which tell us that a tooth needs root canal treatment;

 Now the dentist can check all of your root canal symptoms, and talk with you about the options you have.
-If you really do have an irreversible pulpitis, your only options are to have the tooth taken out, or else try to save it with root canal treatment.
+If you really do have an irreversible pulpitis, your only options are to have the tooth taken out, or else try to save it with a Root Canal Procedure.

 Page written by dentist Dr. Richard Mitchell